 From the employee perspective, remote users are as up-to-date as their coworkers in the office.
 Venoco became a more competitive employer as applicants and existing employees enjoy the ability to work remotely.

-Today Venoco continuously saves on maintenance, storage, licencing, water, and electricity bills while lowering their carbon footprint.
-An internally conducted total cost analysis predicted that this project will save them $400,000 over the next five years.
+Additionally, they saved on overhead while lowering their carbon footprint.
+Venoco predict that this project will save them $400,000 over the next five years.

 IPS needed a custom VDI solution installed asap to meet a